The Half-Life of History

 This validates combining the metrics into a single composite index.
 They aren't telling four different stories.
 They are four witnesses to the same underlying phenomenon: the exponential erosion of historical knowledge over time.

 Other researchers have approached the question with narrower scope.
 Candia et al. tracked how quickly specific cultural products (songs, movies, biographies) fade from online attention, finding a two-phase curve: a fast-decaying communicative component with a half-life of 20 to 30 years for biographies, and a slow-decaying cultural component that persists for centuries9.
 When Kestemont et al. applied mark-recapture methods from ecology to medieval manuscripts, they estimated that more than 90% of chivalric and heroic narratives from the period were lost entirely10.
-My composite index blends both layers of memory into a single curve.
-The 84-year half-life likely represents the handoff point between these two regimes of forgetting.
+My composite index blends both layers of memory into a single curve, and the two regimes are no longer a speculation here: the best-fitting model resolves them directly, a fast component near 84 years and a slow one near 800.

 How to read this chart: Each dot is one time period.
 When two metrics agree (both high or both low for the same periods), dots line up along a diagonal.
 The r value measures this agreement on a scale from 0 (no relationship) to 1 (perfect agreement).